 To build credit, you’ll need to open your own credit accounts and keep them in good standing by always making payments on time.
 This is the foundation of a good credit score.

-However, as we mentioned, it can be difficult to start building credit since lenders typically want to see a credit score and credit history before extending credit.
+However, as we mentioned, it can be difficult for many people to start building credit since lenders typically want to see a good credit score and an established credit history before extending credit.

 The fastest way to build credit, especially for those who have a limited credit history, is to piggyback on the credit of someone else.
 Examples of credit piggybacking include getting a cosigner or guarantor in order to qualify for credit, opening a joint account with someone, or being added as an authorized user.